Something went wrong

 Short Term Trends

-Washington’s overall oil use varies each year as winter conditions change.
-As the temperature outside dips, homes’ boilers need to burn increasing amounts of oil to maintain a constant interior temperature.
+Washington’s overall heating oil usage varies yearly primarily depending on how cold each winter is.
+As the temperature outside dips, homes’ HVAC systems need to burn increasing amounts of oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Washington was 20.4°F, which was 6.4°F colder than the prior winter's average outside temperature.

 Washington County Average Winter Temperature